egandro/news-deframer/README.md

 ## Future Vision

-While this project currently operates as an RSS proxy, the long-term goal is to develop a browser plugin.
+While this project currently operates as an RSS proxy, the goal is to develop a browser plugin.
 This plugin would overlay framing scores and neutral headlines directly on news websites (e.g., as an overlay).

 Currently, the computational power required for high-quality LLM analysis makes a server-side proxy the most viable solution compared to running heavy models directly within a browser extension.

+Check [algorithm](docs/ALGORITHM.md) document for more details.

 ## Configuration